-This one’s another of the brands that offer plenty of options for the beginner /casual player.
-They offer badminton sets, shuttlecocks and footwear.
-The do also offer a professional range of rackets.
-That means they do a great job in offering something in every price range from £10 – £160.
+This one’s another of the brands that offer plenty of options for the beginner or casual player, included badmiton sets.
+They also have a professional range of rackets.
+That means Carlton do a great job in offering something in every price range from £10 – £160.

-Meanwhile The Torro Company started off life in Hamburg, Germany during the eighties.
+Meanwhile The Torro Company started off life in Hamburg in Germany during the eighties.
 However by 1992 the Talbot and Torro companies merged becoming the Talbot-Torro brand we see today.

 The company have three main product lines;